 - 1 teaspoon dried oregano

-- small bunch of parsley washed and chopped
+- 1 bunch fresh parsley, washed and chopped

-- 10 ounces dried penne or other pasta of your choice
+- 10 ounces dried pasta, penne or other pasta of your choice

 Instructions

 - Heat the olive oil in a large pan with a lid on a medium heat.
-Add the onion and aubergine and cook, stirring regularly, for 2 or 3 minutes.
-Then reduce the heat to medium, put the lid on the pan and cook for about another 5 minutes, stirring every now and again.
+Add the onion and eggplant and cook, stirring regularly, for 2 or 3 minutes.
+Then reduce the heat to medium, put the lid on the pan and cook for about another 5 minutes, stirring every now and again.2 tablespoons olive oil, 1 large onion, 1 large eggplant

-- Add the meat and brown for a couple of minutes, then add the garlic, cinnamon, allspice and oregano.
-Stir for a minute, then add the tomatoes and tomato puree.
+- Add the meat and brown for a few minutes.
+Then add the garlic, cinnamon, allspice and oregano.
+Stir for a minute, then add the tomatoes and tomato paste.
 Stir again, then leave to cook with the lid on for about ten minutes, stirring every now and again.
-Then stir in most of the parsley and season to taste.
+Then stir in most of the parsley and season to taste.8 ounces ground beef, 2 cloves garlic, ¾ teaspoon ground cinnamon, ¼ teaspoon allspice, 1 teaspoon dried oregano, 14 ounces chopped tomatoes, 1 tablespoon tomato paste, 1 bunch fresh parsley

-- Meanwhile, cook the pasta according to the packet instructions, then drain, reserving a bit of the cooking water.
+- Meanwhile, cook the pasta according to the packet instructions, then drain, reserving a bit of the cooking water.10 ounces dried pasta

-- Tip the cooked pasta into the meat sauce along with some cooking water to make the sauce nice and silky.
+- Empty the cooked pasta into the meat sauce along with some cooking water to make the sauce nice and silky.

 - Serve out the pasta into bowls, then sprinkle with the feta cheese and the rest of the parsley.
-Enjoy!
+Enjoy!7 ounces feta cheese

 Notes